UnconnectedBedna/shrink-backup/README.md

 ```

 **Rsync WILL cross filesystem boundries, so make sure you exclude external drives unless you want them included in the backup.**<br>
-Not excluding other partitions will copy the data to the img root partition, not create more partitions.
+Not excluding other partitions will copy the data to the img root partition, not create more partitions so make sure to **manually add extra space** if you do this.<br>
+The script will **ONLY** look at your `root` when comparing sizes.

 Use `-l` to write debug info into `shrink-backup.log` file located in the same directory as the script.